It’s frightening to notice when your roof is leaking. And then comes the heavy rain.

 Working quickly is required to prevent permanent water damage to the home and belongings.
 There will be repairs needed for the ceiling and roof, but working fast will minimize the damage done and the cost to tackle all of the repairs.
 It can also help prevent mold growth, which can cause medical issues for those living in the home.

-While it’s raining, once the water is under control, start looking into how the water is getting into the home.
-This is not necessarily going to be where the water is coming through the ceiling.
+Start looking into how the water is getting into the home.
+Keep in mind, this is not necessarily going to be where the water is coming through the ceiling.
 Water tends to follow the path of least resistance, so it may flow down a pipe a long way before it drips and comes through the ceiling.
 If it’s safe to do so, enter the attic to check underneath the roof and look for how the water is getting inside.

 If it’s possible to find out how the water is getting in, use a bucket to catch the water there.
 If the water is flowing down a pipe or board as soon as it enters the home, wrap the pipe or board with a towel and let one end of the towel drop into a bucket.
 This will help stop the water from going down the board and instead allow it to go in the bucket to minimize further damage.